MONITORING AND EVALUATION

 Monitoring and evaluation (often called M&E ) is a combination of data collection and analysis (monitoring) and assessing to what extent a program or intervention has, or has not, met its objectives (evaluation).
 Monitoring and Evaluation have been used to assess the performance of the project, program, and social initiatives.

-The overwhelming number of Monitoring or Evaluation ( M&E ) has been time-consuming and limited to reporting activity and output report which is not more than "impact justification".
+The overwhelming number of Monitoring or Evaluation ( M&E ) has been time-consuming and limited to reporting activity and output reports which is not more than "impact justification".
 While this article simply documents M & E terms, those who are looking to innovate and scale social impact should refer to our "Impact Measurement" resources.

 WHAT IS MONITORING?